DeustoTech/WHY-suite/README.md

 # why-T2.1
 Welcome!
 Here you'll find the R scripts with which we carry out the **task T2.1** of the **WHY** H2020 project.

-The code in this repository is currently under development, so the files and their content may change very quickly. 🏃‍♂️💨
+> **NOTE**: The code in this repository is currently under development, so the files and their content may change very quickly. 🏃‍♂️💨

 <!--
 The `why-T2.1-pkg` folder contains a package with the most useful functions of the project.
 All of them are documented in the `man` folder via Roxygen2.